 Though George, who has reportedly earned the nickname "P.G." amongst his peers, is ever the big man on campus, his classmates make it a point not to fawn over him.

 "He's very popular and has lots of friends, and there's very little fuss made about who he is," a fellow Thomas's parent told Vanity Fair.
 "Either William or Kate do drop off, and they are always very friendly.
 William particularly loves to have a chat with some of the other parents and he works out with some of the mums at the Harbour Club after drop off.
 He's very chatty and amiable."

 And though the family spends a bulk of their time at their four-floor Kensington Palace apartment, William having entirely embraced his role as a full-time royal, they make their escape to their country home in Norfolk whenever possible.
 There, thanks to an assist from cast-iron security gates and some 12-foot pines, George and Charlotte largely have the run of the 20,000-acre spread.
 "They have a walled garden with fruit orchards and vegetable plots," a local told the magazine, "and George and Charlotte are always outside helping dig or plant something."

-And then there's that other key milestone, of much importance when raising a growing royal.
-While visiting RAF Akrotiri in Cyprus last December, Kate shared that Louis was perfecting his princely wave.
-It's a move that goes hand-in-hand with the charming smile he showed off in November's portraits with his extended clan.
+Thankfully little Louis seems to have charm to spare.
+While visiting RAF Akrotiri in Cyprus in December 2018, Kate shared that Louis was perfecting his princely wave.
+It's a move that goes hand-in-hand with the smile he showed off in a set of 2018 portraits with his extended clan.
 With a little assist from nanny Maria Borrallo and her array of silly faces, Louis was "so well behaved" during the session, a source shared with Us Weekly.
 "He is the most adorable, placid little boy you will ever meet!"

 All the better to greet his adoring subjects, who are quite anxious to watch him grow up.